Wisconsin State Senator | Certified Pediatric Nurse Practitioner | RN

 “We come from a research environment and we make decisions based on the research that is before us,” she said.
 “For me, I tackle public policy from that same perspective.”

 Vukmir worked for 25 years as a registered nurse and certified pediatric nurse practitioner.
-She is still active in nursing and now teaches classes part-time, but found it hard to maintain her nurse practitioner schedule when she took a leadership role in the Wisconsin Senate.
+She now teaches part-time, but found it hard to maintain her nurse practitioner schedule when she took a leadership role in the Wisconsin Senate.
 Still, that nurse’s mentality helps her in the state capitol when she’s working on public policy.

 “As a nurse, you advocate for your patients and, as a legislator, I advocate for my constituents,” she said.
 “It was a very simple transition.”